You are here

 This is an all online, interactive, 3-week (approximately 8-10 hour) course, hosted in the Canvas Learning Management System.

-The cost of the course is a non-refundable $25, which includes a hard copy of our Botany Primer upon successful completion with an 80% overall.
+The cost of the course is a non-refundable $25, which includes a hard copy of our Botany Primer upon successful completion of five assignments.

 Each week will include a combination of background readings, videos, and an exploration of the Nature's Notebook website and its resources.
-You will be required to complete one self-paced assignment to demonstrate your competency.
-You will also be required to participate weekly in ONE hour long Online Meeting, with peers and USA-NPN Communicate and Connect Staff, to share ideas, ask questions of the experts and celebrate what you've learned.
+You will be required to complete self-paced assignments to demonstrate your competency.
+You will also be required to participate weekly in ONE hour-long Online Meeting, with peers and USA-NPN Communicate and Connect Staff, to share ideas, ask questions of the experts and celebrate what you've learned.
 Meetings are offered on Mondays at 3 pm PST and Tuesdays at 9 am PST - you select the one that best meets your schedule.

 Want to become a Certificed Local Phenology Leader?